varunkumardev/amitmerchant1990.github.io/_posts/2021-08-09-print-media-style-drop-caps-using-only-css.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+Let's break this down.

+## How is it done?

+We used the `first-child` pseudo-element on the `<p>` tag since we want to make the drop cap for the first paragraph only.
+This is coupled with the `first-letter` pseudo-element that applies styles to the first letter of the first line of a block-level element.

 You can apply the style to this first letter however you want.
 You can play around with the margins and line-height according to your liking, add drop shadows, or you can set an entirely different font for your drop caps altogether.
 Your imagination is the only limit here!